-At first, the CDC prioritized type 2 diabetes (T2D) differently than T1D as far as prioritizing COVID-19 vaccine access.
+At first, the CDC prioritized type 2 diabetes (T2D) over T1D as far as COVID-19 vaccine access.

 That change in prioritization supports the

-The CDC’s change in view on prioritizing different types follows months of advocacy, especially the 19 diabetes organizations that signed a letter in early 2021 urging the CDC to immediately prioritize T1D alongside T2D.
+This CDC’s change followed months of advocacy, especially from 19 diabetes organizations that signed a letter in early 2021 urging the CDC to immediately prioritize T1D alongside T2D.

-“The impact on the diabetes community of COVID-19 cannot be understated, with about 40 percent of U.S. COVID deaths occurring among people with diabetes thus far,” said Dr. Robert Gabbay, chief scientific and medical officer for the American Diabetes Association (ADA).
-“As the data makes clear, differentiating between T1D and T2D for purposes of assessing COVID risk is an error that could cost even more lives, and we urge CDC to correct this immediately.”
+“The impact on the diabetes community of COVID-19 cannot be understated, with about 40 percent of U.S. COVID deaths occurring among people with diabetes thus far,” said Dr. Robert Gabbay, chief scientific and medical officer for the American Diabetes Association.
+“As the data makes clear, differentiating between T1D and T2D for purposes of assessing COVID-19 risk is an error that could cost even more lives, and we urge CDC to correct this immediately.”

 - Most common side effects for the vaccines include tenderness, swelling, redness at the injection site.
 Some also reported feeling fatigued.
 Other side effects include headache, chills, fever, nausea, and muscle ache.

-- After receiving the 1st vaccine (Moderna or Pfizer), approximately 10-15% reported elevated blood sugars for a day or two following the first dose, and 23-29% after the second dose.
+- After receiving the first vaccine (Moderna or Pfizer/BioNTech), approximately 10 to 15 percent reported elevated blood sugars for a day or 2 following the first dose, and 23 to 29 percent after the second dose.

-- 42% saw elevated sugars for the J&J single-shot vaccine.
+- Forty-two percent saw elevated sugars for the J&J single-shot vaccine.

-- 2 percent reported lower blood sugars, and one person reported both higher and lower blood sugars (perhaps a combo of both, due to roller-coastering glucose levels).
+- Two percent reported lower blood sugars, and one person reported both higher and lower blood sugars (perhaps a combo of both, due to rollercoastering glucose levels).

-- No significant differences were reported based on the type of vaccine received, Moderna vs Pfizer.
+- No significant differences were reported based on the type of vaccine received, Moderna versus Pfizer/BioNTech.